danielfdsilva/wandering-wallet/README.md

    - Add your application's redirect URI (e.g., http://localhost:5173 for development)
    - Note down the Client ID

-2. Configure Authorized Users:
-   - The application is configured to only allow access to specific email addresses
-   - Currently authorized: danielfdsilva@gmail.com
-   - To modify the allowed emails, update the ALLOWED_EMAILS array in `backend/middleware/auth.js`

 ### 2. Backend Setup

 1. Navigate to the backend directory: